ggozad/otermtools.rag/README.md

 This will start postgres with the `pgvector` extension as well as the store API.
 In addition it will monitor any files you have in the mounted `/volumes/documents` directory and index them in the database.

-# Using the store API
+## Using the store API

+A bare-bones API is provided to interact with the document store at http://localhost:8000/docs#/